Marquesas Islands: Telecommunications

 The Marquesas are served by telephone as well as by radio and television, mainly from Tahiti.
 Recent additions include Vini, a mobile phone service that is a commercial subsidiary of the public OPT Polynesia, the sole provider of fixed telephony in most of Polynesia.
 Over a period of about six years, Vini has expanded to cover most of the populated islands.

 Art and culture

 The Marquesas Islands have a rich tradition of art.
 Art of the Marquesas ranges from large wooden sculptures of ancestors created for temples to small, intricate personal ornaments made from bone and shell.
 Carved wooden objects were decorated in elaborate anthropomorphic and geometric motifs, similar to tattoo designs that are part of a traditional practice.

 Biology

 The ecosystem of the Marquesas has been devastated in some areas by the activities of feral livestock.
 As a first step in preserving what remains, the Marquesan Nature Reserves were created in 1992.

 In 1996 Lucien Kimitete, the Mayor of Nuku Hiva, proposed that the Marquesas become a UNESCO World Heritage Site.
 In May 2022 public consultations on their listing began.
 The French government formally lodged an application with UNESCO in January 2023.
+Te Henua Enata was inscribed on UNESCO's World Heritage List on July 31, 2024.